 Here London 2017

-Here is It’s Nice That’s annual symposium held at the Royal Geographical Society in west London on Friday 9 June.
-The one-day event brings together a vast array of the most exciting creative talents from the UK and abroad for inspiring and entertaining talks exploring creative processes and ideas.
+Here is It’s Nice That’s annual symposium that was held at the Royal Geographical Society in west London on Friday 9 June.
+The one-day event saw ten of the most exciting creative talents from the UK and abroad deliver inspiring and entertaining talks exploring creative processes and ideas.

 In the lead up to It’s Nice That’s annual symposium, Here 2017, we have asked each of the speakers to shed light on their career to date by sharing a piece of work created at the outset of their career and a more recent piece, then reflect on the progression between the two.
 Today, artist Ryan Gander tells us how he got from There to Here.Ryan Gander is a contemporary artist famed for his complex and conceptual works that playfully question the everyday and the uncanny.
 The British artist was awarded an OBE in 2017 for services to contemporary art and has exhibited in solo shows across the globe.
 He has received numerous prestigious prizes for his work including the Zurich Art Prize and ABN Amro Art Prize.

 In the run up to Here 2017, It’s Nice That’s annual symposium, we are introducing our speakers with an overview of their career to date.
 We asked David Heasty and Stefanie Weigler, founders of graphic design studio Triboro, to share a piece of work created at the outset of their careers, and a more recent project, while reflecting on the creative journey between the two.Triboro is a Brooklyn-based studio, founded by Texan David Heasty and German Stefanie Weigler, which never fails to impress us with unexpected and challenging work.
 Whether in publishing, art, music, fashion, or cultural institutions, Triboro continually push emerging and established brands into new territories.